Azure/azure-sphere-samples/Samples/I2C/I2C_LSM6DS3_HighLevelApp/README.md

 This sample C application demonstrates how to use [I2C with Azure Sphere](https://docs.microsoft.com/azure-sphere/app-development/i2c) in a high-level application.
 The sample displays data from an ST LSM6DS3 accelerometer connected to an MT3620 development board through I2C (Inter-Integrated Circuit).
 The accelerometer data is retrieved every second and is displayed by calling the [Applibs I2C APIs](https://docs.microsoft.com/azure-sphere/reference/applibs-reference/i2c/i2c-overview).

-The sample uses the following Azure Sphere libraries and includes [beta APIs](https://docs.microsoft.com/azure-sphere/app-development/use-beta).
+The sample uses the following Azure Sphere libraries:

 |Library   |Purpose  |
 |---------|---------|